Table of Contents

-College is now a six-figure investment for many families.
-The average cost of a four-year private college or university is nearly $35,000 a year, according to The College Board.
-Meanwhile, public in-state and out-of-state institutions range from about $10,000 to over $25,000 annually.
+College may become a six-figure investment for many families.
+The average cost for tuition and fees at a four-year private college or university is nearly $38,000 a year, according to the College Board.
+Meanwhile, tuition and fees for public in-state and out-of-state institutions range from about $10,500 to over $27,000 annually.

 When you consider that the current U.S. median household income is around $70,000, that means many families will have to plan carefully and save aggressively to cover college costs.
 But there's another source of college funding that may be worth considering — loans.

 Both federal and private loans are available to help pay for college, but you should be careful about how much you and your child take out to fund their education, and make sure you all understand the repayment terms.
 Here are some items to consider when making this choice.

 The federal government offers both need- and non-need-based loans.
 If you fill out the Free Application for Federal Student Aid (FAFSA), a school may award your child loans as part of their financial aid package if they plan to enroll in school either part- or full-time.
 Loans must be repaid after graduation, and interest rates and terms can determine how long it takes.

 However, federal loans are typically less expensive to repay because they have fixed and lower interest rates than private loans (loans taken out from a bank).
 There are four types of federal college loans:

 - Direct subsidized loans: Students with financial need can qualify for direct subsidized loans.
 A loan subsidy means the government pays the interest while your child is in school, during the grace period (the first six months after school) and during times your child defers or postpones loan payments (usually because of financial hardship or if your child decides to pursue an advanced degree).